Calyptocephala attenuata

 Calyptocephala attenuata is a species of tortoise beetle in the genus Calyptocephala.

 Description

 Calyptocephala attenuata are egg-shaped with the greatest breadth in the middle of the elytra and the rear being more narrow then the front.
 The elytra are a shiny blood-red color with small dotted lines from front to back.
 The first two segments of the antennae are red and the other segments are black.

 Distribution

-This species can be found in South America and Central America.
+This species can be found in South America and Central America, where it has been recorded from Costa Rica, Nicaragua, Panama and Suriname.

+Life history

+The recorded host plants for this species are Chamaedorea wendlandiana and Oenocarpus panamanus.